BR4INL3SS/trivia-discord-bot/README.md

 # Discord Trivia Bot

-Wholesome Dsicord bot for your trivia games in your servers
+Wholesome Dicord bot for trivia games in your servers

 ## Table of Contents